Resources to honor our military veterans and recognize Veterans Day

 Children across the country can express their thanks to our nation’s millions of veterans by entering the Paralyzed Veterans of America (Paralyzed Veterans) annual National Veterans Day Poster and Essay Contest.

 The competition is open to students in grades 1–8.
 The poster contest is open to students in grades 1–4, and the essay contest is open to students in grades 5–8.
-Entries must be received by late September.
+Entries must be received by November 6, 2017

 Origins of Veterans Day (Gettysburg Flag Works)